un7c0rn/stopthevirus/README.md

-# stopthevirus

-## COVID 19 #STOPTHEVIRUS HIGH STAKES SOCIAL GAME
+# COVID 19 #STOPTHEVIRUS SOCIAL GAME

 ## Objective:

-Design a global scale high stakes social game to help inspire millions of Millennial and Gen-Z individuals across the planet Earth to stop the spread of the COVID-19 virus.
+Design a worldwide high stakes social game to help inspire millions of Millennial and Gen-Z individuals across the planet Earth to engage in social distancing and to stop the spread of the COVID-19 virus.

 ## Background: